karttur/geoimagine/_posts/2018/2018-10-16-blog-setup-db.markdown

 # Prerequisites

 You must have the complete Spatial Data Integrated Development Environment (SPIDE) installed as described in the blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
 You must have setup Karttur's GeoImagine Framework, either by [importing](../blog-import-project-eclipse/) or by [copying (drag and drop)](../blog-copy-project-eclipse/).
 You must also have created a solution for how to link the Framework processes and the postgres database, as described in the [previous](../blog-setup-dblink/) post.
 How to run processes, including the setup described in this post, is described in an [earlier](../blog-run/) post.
 The xml files required for running the processes described in the post are included in the [<span class='pacakge'>setup_db</span>](https://github.com/karttur/geoimagine-setup_db/) package.
-To understand the structure of the xml file you can read [this](../blog-xml/) post.
+To understand the structure of the xml files you can read [this](../blog-xml/) post.

 # Setup database